John Karlen: Life and career

 His career included numerous movie roles, during which he reprised the "Harvey Lacey" character in four Cagney and Lacey television movies: Cagney & Lacey: The Return in 1994, Cagney & Lacey: Together Again and Cagney & Lacey: The View Through the Glass Ceiling in 1995, and Cagney & Lacey: True Convictions in 1996.

 Personal life and death

-In 1963, Karlen married acting teacher Betty Karlen but divorced in 1998; they had one child, Adam (born 1966).
+In 1963, Karlen married acting teacher Betty Karlen.
+They divorced in 1998.

 Karlen died from heart failure in Burbank, California on January 22, 2020, at age 86.